Derpumu/Pacifist/.test/scenarios.md

 - Angel's industries technology overhaul ON
 - Angel's industries mining components ON
 Test:
-- test techs for replaced data cores laser, wall, gate, explosives, rcu, Rocket defense, tank, spidertron:
+- test techs for replaced data cores laser, wall, gate, explosives, rcu, Rocket defense, tank, spidertron
 - exploration blocks have mechanical parts as ingredients (recipes in exploration technologies)
 - load test game and start new game does not crash